gavin-ho1/wentsketchy/README.md

     echo "Binary crashed with exit code $? — restarting in 2s..." sleep 2
 done
-#the wentsketchy binary seems to crash or stall sometimes, and I'm not sure why.
-This ensures that wentsketchy is constantly running.
-#I'm sure there's a better way to do this, but this works for now.
-#If anyone can figure out why it crashes and a better fix, it would be appreciated.

 ```

 and this in .aerospace.toml to test